About Nordic Statistics database

 Nordic Statistics is a collection of comparative Nordic statistics which has existed and been funded by the Nordic Council of Ministers since the mid-1960s.
-Nordic Statistics consists of two primary communication platforms: the basic database, Nordic Statistics database, containing about two hundred matrices presented at this website and the Nordic iLibrary containing indicators based on a selection of the variables from the Nordic Statistics database.
+The Nordic Statistics database contains about two hundred matrices and is presented at this website.

 The aim of Nordic Statistics is to support the work of the Nordic governments and the Nordic region parliamentarians in creating joint solutions that benefit citizens in the Nordic countries.

-The data is gathered from the Nordic Statistical Institutes (NSIs), the Nomesco-Nososco committees, other Nordic statistics producers as well as international sources such as Eurostat, OECD and the UN.
-Topics covered are for example: Agriculture, environment and energy, education, population, health and the economy.
+The data is gathered from the Nordic Statistical Institutes (NSIs), the Nordic Health and Welfare Statistics database maintained by the Nomesco-Nososco committees, other Nordic statistics producers as well as international sources such as Eurostat, OECD and the UN.

 If you have any questions, please contact us at email@example.com.

-Statisticon always does its best to prepare relevant and accurate statistics.
-Statisticon accepts no liability for financial damage due to direct or indirect damage or loss incurred by the user, including lost profits by the user or loss incurred by any joint contractors of the user as a consequence of errors in the statistics or errors that have occurred in connection with processing of the statistics.
+Statisticon, its collaborators or the Nordic Council of Ministers accepts no liability for financial damage due to direct or indirect damage or loss incurred by the user, including lost profits by the user or loss incurred by any joint contractors of the user as a consequence of errors in the statistics or errors that have occurred in connection with processing of the statistics.